 For a comprehensive and up-to-date summary of every third-party accessing your web browser, we recommend installing a web browser plugin built for this purpose.
 You can also choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings on each browser and device that you use.
 Each browser is a little different, so look at your browser Help menu to learn the correct way to modify your cookies.
 If you turn cookies off, you may not have access to many features that make our Sites more efficient and some of our services will not function properly.

 Applicable law and our practices change over time.
 If we decide to update our Policy, we will post the changes on our Sites.
 We strongly encourage you to read our Policy and regularly check for any changes.
-This Policy was last modified in August 2017.

 QUESTIONS and feedback

+This is intended to provide and clear, transparent, and GDPR compliant policy.
 We welcome questions, comments, and concerns about our Policy and privacy practices.
 If you wish to provide any feedback or if you have questions or concerns, please contact us at email@example.com or London Vision Clinic Partners Ltd, 138 Harley St, London W1G 7LA.